 - Entrance fees

-Enjoy an 8-hour guided tour delving into the mysteries of ancient mythology, including the enigma of King Tutankhamun, the world’s most renowned pharaoh.
+Embark on a captivating 7-hour guided tour to delve into the enigmas of ancient mythology, including the intriguing story of King Tutankhamun, the world’s most renowned pharaoh.
 This young ruler from the New Kingdom ascended the throne at about 10 years old and passed away at just 19.
-You’ll have the opportunity to come face to face with his royal mummy in his tomb in the…
+Experience the unique opportunity to stand before his royal mummy in…

-Enjoy an 8-hour guided tour delving into the mysteries of ancient mythology, including the enigma of King Tutankhamun, the world’s most renowned pharaoh.
+Embark on a captivating 7-hour guided tour to delve into the enigmas of ancient mythology, including the intriguing story of King Tutankhamun, the world’s most renowned pharaoh.
 This young ruler from the New Kingdom ascended the throne at about 10 years old and passed away at just 19.
-You’ll have the opportunity to come face to face with his royal mummy in his tomb in the Valley of the Kings.
-Additionally, visit other significant royal tombs in the Valley of the Kings and Queens, such as the Tomb of Queen Nefertari, which is currently open for a limited time and to a limited number of visitors.
-Be awed by the magnificent Karnak Temples and stroll among its numerous columns.
-Your Egyptologist tour guide will accompany you, transporting you back in time to uncover the ancient mythology of these remarkable sites.
+Experience the unique opportunity to stand before his royal mummy in his tomb located in the Valley of the Kings.
+Additionally, explore other significant royal tombs in the Valley of the Kings and Queens, such as the Tomb of Queen Nefertari, which is currently accessible for a limited time and to a select number of visitors.
+Marvel at the magnificent Karnak Temples and stroll among its numerous columns.
+An expert Egyptologist tour guide will accompany you, transporting you back in time to uncover the ancient mythology of these remarkable sites.

-This tour includes a qualified Egyptologist tour guide, transport by air-conditioned vehicle, and hotel pick-up and drop-off.
+This tour features a certified Egyptologist tour guide, transportation in an air-conditioned vehicle, and convenient hotel pick-up and drop-off.

 - Vegetarian option is available, please advise at time of booking if required